6 Hidden Homeowner Costs You Can’t Avoid

 The National Land Code makes it compulsory for all landowners to pay quit rent, typically on or before May 31.
 It is to be paid once a year to the relevant land office.

 If you own a 2,500-square-foot terrace house, you will have to pay RM87.50 in quit rent every year.
-The quit rent liability for residential properties is generally estimated to be less than RM100 per year.
+The quit rent payable for residential properties is generally estimated to be less than RM100 per year.

 3. Home insurance